Erich Frank: Turkey (1933–1957)

 In 1933, Frank was dismissed from his university positions under Nazi racial laws.
 He emigrated to Turkey with assistance from Albert Einstein and the pathologist Philipp Schwartz.

 From 1934 until his death in 1957, Frank directed the Second Department of Internal Medicine at Istanbul University's Faculty of Medicine.
 He was accompanied by Kurt Steinitz, who managed the department's laboratory, and Elisabeth Wolff, who worked on dietary therapy.

 In Istanbul, Frank published textbooks including Innere Klinik der Nierenkrankheiten (1941) and a three-volume work Klinik der Inneren Krankheiten (1951–1956), which was translated into Turkish.
 In 1951, he founded the journal Klinik İlim (Istanbul Journal of Clinical Medicine).
 Frank continued research on diabetes, publishing work on alloxan-induced diabetes in 1946.
 He also published Karbonhidrat Metabolizması Patolojisi in 1949.

 According to Ulutin and Özden, Frank served as a consultant during Mustafa Kemal Atatürk's final illness in 1938.

 Death and legacy

 Frank died in Istanbul on 13 February 1957 at age 72 and was buried at Aşiyan Cemetery.

 Teaching halls at both Istanbul University Faculty of Medicine and Bezmialem Vakıf University have been named in Frank's honor.

-In 1984, the Erich Frank Society (Erich-Frank-Gesellschaft) was established at Ludwig Maximilian University of Munich to promote scientific cooperation and exchange programs between Munich and Istanbul.
-The Ludwig Maximilian University of Munich awards the Erich Frank Scholarship to medical students for study visits between Munich and Istanbul.
+In 1984, the Erich Frank Society (Erich-Frank-Gesellschaft) was established at LMU Munich to promote scientific cooperation and exchange programs between Munich and Istanbul.
+LMU Munich awards the Erich Frank Scholarship to medical students for study visits between Munich and Istanbul.

 The Turkish government issued a commemorative stamp in 2007 marking the 50th anniversary of Frank's death.